 What are Bearpaw boots?

 Bearpaw boots are comfortable and protective winter boots made of the suede upper body with an inner lining of sheepskin.
 The woolly interiors keep you warm and comfortable even in chilly winters.
-They are designed keeping in mind the harsh weather conditions in winter months.
+They are designed keeping in mind the harsh weather conditions in the winter months.
 The soft inner soles protect the feet while the rubber outsoles give you good traction and protection.
 However, it is difficult to clean the suede body and the woolly inner linings that may smell bad after a few uses.

 Why is suede difficult to clean?

 Suede is the underside of the skin extracted from an animal.
 The upper part of the skin becomes leather, and the part that stays just above the skin is suede.
 It is a soft and smooth material that is thinner than leather but equally durable.
 But, since this is a soft material, it is difficult to clean it without as you run the risk of damaging the fibers while doing it.

 😊 How to Clean Bearpaw boots in easy 4 steps:

 Follow these steps to learn how to accomplish this job perfectly.